Shannon, Tasmania

-Shannon is a rural locality in the local government area (LGA) of Central Highlands in the Central LGA region of Tasmania.
+Shannon is a rural locality in the local government area (LGA) of Central Highlands in the Central LGA region of Tasmania, Australia.
 The locality is about 85 km north of the town of Hamilton.
 The 2016 census did not record a population for the state suburb of Shannon, because it "had no people or a very low population".

 History

 Shannon was gazetted as a locality in 1973.
 The locality was originally called Wihareja.
+The settlement is about 500m east of the original Shannon Power Station and associated Shannon settlement that were closed in 1930's.

 Geography

-The Shannon River forms most of the eastern boundary.
+The Shannon River forms the southern boundary of the development.

 Road infrastructure

-Route C178 (Waddamana Road) runs through from north to south.
+Route C178 (Waddamana Road) runs to the east of Shannon (about 400m from the town) from north to south.